charmarr/.github/profile/README.md

 So if I have to be completely transparent: while I'm going to try to keep everything as simple as possible, this is a complex solution for a self-hosted scenario.
 Well, maybe not always because I've seen some "homelabs" on Reddit and those things are massive.

 Nonetheless, charmarr would be for intermediate to advanced homelab users who already know their way around the ARR stack to an extent and have atleast basic Kubernetes knowledge.
 Or for people willing to put in the work to learn about them.
+The [10% rule](https://www.urbandictionary.com/define.php?term=Ten%20Percent%20Rule) totally applies here.
+If you are running an automation without any idea of what and how its automating, you will be pwned.
 I am not trying to sound elitist, but charmarr is trying to solve a complex problem and there's no other way to put it.
-So, I would still recommend **yams** if someone wants to ARR for the first time.
-Especially if one wants a hands-on learning experience about the actual ARR services used in the background.
+Setting up vanilla ARR services and messing around with them is, in my opinion, the best way to learn about ARRs and this should be the mandatory starting point.
+There are a ton of material available like the TRaSH guides to guide you.
+But tools like **yams** provide a nice a middleground between learning and automation.

+Also, full disclosure, if you haven't already realized, charmarr wont be easily extensible.
+What does this mean?
+Let's say you find a cool new service that you want to add to your charmarr setup, you will still be able to manually hook up all the wires because it's basically a K8s cluster.
+But you wont get all the benefits of using charmarr, until you **charm** this new service.
+I might try to eventually solve this issue with cookiecutter, an AI agent or sth if there is enough of a common pattern that can be abstracted away.

-I wanna do this for the love of the game, and I know someone other than me might be crazy enough to try.
+I wanna do this for the love of the game as a recreational project and I know someone other than me might be crazy enough to try.

 **That said, everyone is welcome to:**
 - Give it a try